wwgc/ppbook-en/part2/ppcom/web-sdk.md

 #### Usage Occasions

 When `PPCom` bootstrap, it sends a request to `PPMessage Server` to create(if that user doesn't exist) and return a `PPMessage User` based on the parameter passed to `PP.boot`.
-If `user_email` is not specified, `PPMessage Server` will generate a random email address for this user.

 Classic occasions: suppose you have a website with its own user system and you integrate PPCom with you website.
 Your website user can perform operations like sign in, change profile and log out.
 When user performs these operations, you should invoke `Web SDK API` to display `PPCom` correctly.